 Prerequisites:

-• Dive planning with air consumption calculations
+- Dive planning including air consumption calculations

-• Use of redundant life support systems and emergency management
+- Use of redundant life-support systems and emergency management

-• Measuring air consumption for analytical purposes
+- Measurement of air consumption for analytical purposes

-• Minimum certification level: AOWD
+- Minimum certification level: AOWD

-• Age: at least 18 years old
+- Age: at least 18 years old

-• At least 100 logged dives
+- At least 100 logged dives

 Course fee includes:

-• Online theory sessions
+- Online theory

-• Certification fee
+- Certification fee